 THE BENEFITS OF UTILIZING A RESTAURANT INVENTORY MANAGEMENT SOFTWARE

 Unlike retail establishments, what a restaurant buys from its vendors and what it ultimately sells to guests can be entirely different, with ingredients subject to waste, theft, and over-production.
 Even more challenging is that products often come via multiple vendors, and are sometimes subject to few standards and processes.
 Accurately tracking inventory not only yields less waste, lower food costs, and higher profits, but it helps calculate the cost of goods sold and to better track food usage.
 Doing so through the use of software ensures better integration and more accuracy (especially beneficial when it comes to leaky profits).
 Conducting regular inventories has also been shown to increase restaurant profits by more than 20% each year, largely because it keeps companies from over-ordering.
 Of course, every restaurant understands the importance of tracking inventory — the real draw with restaurant inventory management software is that it allows operators to spend less manual work crunching numbers, focusing instead on analyzing data.
+A cloud ERP for enterprises is a great way to manage your data.
 “Data” is a term thrown around a lot in foodservice these days and, while it’s important, it doesn’t mean much if it isn’t analyzed.
 Inventory solutions empower chains to make better sense of data, leading to more intelligent decision-making that improves the bottom line.

 A Recent History of Food Tech IPOs The Biggest Names in Food and Restaurant Delivery Tech The Most Tech-Friendly Restaurant Chains Are Reaping the Largest Returns Restaurant Food Commodities: Current Trends